Skip to main content

 • inertiajs/inertia-laravel (server-side adapter)

-• svelte + @sveltejs/vite-plugin-svelte (Svelte 5 core and Vite plugin)
+• svelte + @sveltejs/vite-plugin-svelte (Svelte 5 itself and the Vite plugin)

 • TypeScript + svelte-check

-• Authentication pages (login, register — implemented with Inertia + Svelte + TypeScript)
+• Auth screens like login and registration (already implemented in Inertia + Svelte + TypeScript)

 Manual installation

-To add Svelte to an existing project, install the server-side and client-side packages separately.
+To add it to an existing project, install the server-side and client-side pieces separately.

 # Server side (PHP)